 What is accomplice liability?

 An accomplice is someone who aids in the commission of a crime.
 In the United States, courts will consider several elements when determining accomplice liability.

-- Intent: An accomplice must have had intent to commit the crime to its completion.
+- Intent: An accomplice must have had the intent to commit the crime to its completion.

 - Scope of Liability: An accomplice is liable for the crime they intended to commit, as well as any crimes they committed during the commission of the intended crime.

-- An accomplice must aid, encourage, or assist the commission of a crime.
+- An accomplice must aid, encourage, or assist in the commission of a crime.

 - An accomplice must also have knowledge of the commission of a crime.
 If they are not aware that the other person is committing a crime or intends to commit a crime, they are not an accomplice.